+ADP Substrate Respiration Rate-limiting

-State $[O_2]$ ADP level Substrate level Respiration rate Rate-limiting substance
+State $[O_2]$ level level rate substance

 1 >0 low low slow ADP

 2 >0 high ~0 slow substrate

 3 >0 high high fast respiratory chain

 4 >0 low high slow ADP

 5 0 high high 0 oxygen

 State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 3) and supports coupled energy transformation through oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric chamber.
 Repeated ADP titration re-establishes State 3 at 'high ADP'.
-Starting at O2 concentrations near air-saturation (ca. 200 μM O2 at sea level and 37 °C), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
+Starting at O2 concentrations near air-saturation (193 or 238 μM O2 at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an oxygen solubility of respiration medium at 0.92 times that of pure water; Forstner and Gnaiger 1983), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
 In contrast, kinetically-saturating ADP concentrations usually are 10-fold higher than 'high ADP', e.g., 2.5 mM in isolated mitochondria.
 The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).

 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
-Depletion of ADP by phosphorylation to ATP causes a decline of $O_2$ flux in the transition from State 3 to State 4.
+Depletion of ADP by phosphorylation to ATP causes a decline of O_2 flux in the transition from State 3 to State 4.
 Under the conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-The gradual decline of $Y{P_w/O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of $P_w/O_2$ ratios (Gnaiger 2001).
-State 4 respiration, $L_T$ (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity. $O_2$ flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P_w}$ , which stimulates respiration coupled to phosphorylation, $J{P_w} > 0$ .
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P_w} = 0$ (State 4o).
-Alternatively, sequential ADP titrations reestablish State 3, followed by State 3 to State 4 transitions while sufficient $O_2$ is available.
+The gradual decline of $Y{P \gg /O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of $P \gg /O_2$ ratios (Gnaiger 2001).
+State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
+O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P\ll}$, which stimulates respiration coupled to phosphorylation, $J{P\gg} > 0$.
+Some degree of mechanical disruption and loss of mitochondrial integrity allows the exposed mitochondrial F-ATPases to hydrolyze the ATP synthesized by the fraction of coupled mitochondria.
+This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P\gg} = 0$ (State 40).
+On the other hand, the state 4 respiration reached after exhaustion of added ADP is a more physiological condition (i.e., presence of ATP, ADP and even AMP).
+Sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).

-State 5 is the state after exhaustion of $O_2$ in a closed respirometric chamber.
-Diffusion of $O_2$ from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+State 5 is the state after exhaustion of O_2 in a closed respirometric chamber.
+Diffusion of O_2 from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
 Chance and Williams (1955) provide an alternative definition of State 5, which gives it the different meaning of ROX versus anoxia: 'State 5 may be obtained by antimycin A treatment or by anaerobiosis'.

-In Table 3, only States 3 and 4 (and 'State 2' in the alternative protocol: addition of fuel substrates without ADP; not included in the table) are coupling control states, with the restriction that $O_2$ flux in State 3 may be limited kinetically by non-saturating ADP concentrations (Table 1).
+In Table 3, only States 3 and 4 are coupling control states, with the restriction that rates in State 3 may be limited kinetically by non-saturating ADP concentrations.